-Psychologists think of happiness in many different ways, but two ways are quite prevalent: hedonic happiness, i.e. to seek pleasure and enjoyment, and eudaimonic well being, to find meaning and purpose.
-Some psychologists mainly favour either a hedonic or an eudaimonic idea of happiness.
-Most however, agree that people require both hedonia and eudaimonia to flourish in life.
+Psychologists think of happiness in many different ways, but two ways are quite prevalent: hedonic happiness, i.e. to seek pleasure and enjoyment, and eudaimonic well-being, to find meaning and purpose.
+Some psychologists mainly favour either a hedonic or a eudaimonic idea of happiness.
+Most, however, agree that people require both hedonic and eudaimonia to flourishin life.